rhd-gitops-example/deployment-pipelines/Example.md

     * DEPLOYMENT_PATH=deploy

-## Create demo Git repos
+## Create Demo Git Repositories

 Login to Your GitHub account.
-Create your demo git reposs `taxi` and `taxi-stage-config`.
-Import from the following repos, respectively.
+Create your demo Git repositories `taxi` and `taxi-stage-config`.
+Then, import from the following repos, respectively.
    * https://github.com/bigkevmcd/taxi
    * https://github.com/bigkevmcd/taxi-stage-config

+These are your test repositories where you will submit Pull Requests, merge them to master in order to trigger Pipeline Runs.

- ## Download your gihub access token
+ ## Download your Gihub Access Token

+ The [`create-github-status-task`](#create-github-status-task) Task needs Github user's access token to update Pull Request status.
+You will create a Kubernates secret from the downloaed access token later in the Tutorial.

  Go to https://github.com/settings/tokens and generate an access token.
 Download and save to `github-token.txt`.